 Here’s how to make it smooth for both of you.

 Save one special feeding.
 It's hard for some moms and babies to stop nursing, even if they've canceled most feedings.
 If you value your time together, keep it up.
 “For many children, bedtime nursing is last to go,” says Diane Wiessinger, co-author of La Leche League International's The Womanly Art of Breastfeeding.
 “Others take more comfort from a middle-of-the-night nursing, early-morning nursing, or mama’s-home-from-work nursing.
 You and your child will know what’s right.”

 Hand someone else the bottle.
 Your baby may become upset if you offer him a bottle after months of breastfeeding.
 Many moms leave the house and dads step up, but a grandparent or friend can help.

-“As long as the person who's giving the bottle is loving, caring, and responsive to the baby, it should be fine,” says Heather Wittenberg, PsyD, a parenting psychologist in Maui, Hawaii.
+“As long as the person who's giving the bottle is loving, caring, and responsive to the baby, it should be fine,” says Heather Wittenberg, PsyD, a parenting psychologist in Maui, HI.